 '''

-for (n in 1:N) {

-y[n] ~ normal(mu, sigma) T[L, U];
+y ~ normal(mu, sigma) T[L, U];

-}

 '''

-then if the value of y[n] is less than the value of L or greater than the value of U, the sampling statement produces a zero-probability estimate.
+then if any value inside y is less than the value of L or greater than the value of U, the sampling statement produces a zero-probability estimate.
 For user-defined truncation, this zeroing outside of truncation bounds must be handled explicitly.